microsoft/FluidFramework/build-tools/packages/build-cli/docs/generate.md

 ## `flub generate sourceEntrypoints`

-Generates TypeScript source files that roll up APIs into different entrypoint files, defined by the "exports" field in package.json and organized by API tags"
+Generates TypeScript source files that roll up APIs into different entrypoint files, defined by the "exports" field in package.json and organized by API tags

 ```
 USAGE